MelvinHK/1st-Discord-Bot-Test/README.md

 !ping - shows ping in milliseconds

 !cat - shows random img of a cat using a random cat image API

+Planned stuff:
+  - experiment with league of legends API